60th Fighter Wing: World War II

+The wing was first activated as the 60th Troop Carrier Wing at Sedalia Army Air Field, Missouri, where it was assigned to I Troop Carrier Command.
+The following month, it moved to Pope Field, North Carolina and began training airlift units before their deployment overseas.
+The wing trained not only troop carrier groups, but also glider units.
+It participated in combined training and exercises with airborne units.
+Following the end of the war the wing was inactivated.

+National Guard

-In 1946, the wing was redesignated as a Fighter Wing, and allocated to the Washington Air National Guard to control ANG fighters in Washington and Oregon.
+In 1946, the wing was alotted to the National Guard and redesignated 60th Fighter Wing.
 It was extended federal recognition and activated on 7 December 1947.
-At the end of October 1950, the Air National Guard converted to the wing-base Hobson Plan organization.
-As a result, the wing was withdrawn from the Washington ANG and was inactivated on 31 October 1950.
-The 142d Fighter Wing was established by the National Guard Bureau, allocated to the state of Oregon, recognized and activated 1 November 1950; assuming the personnel, equipment and mission of the inactivated 60th Fighter Wing.
+At the end of October 1950, the Air National Guard converted to the wing base organization.
+As a result, the wing was withdrawn from the National Guard and inactivated on 31 October 1950.
+Most of the headquarters personnel of the wing formed the cadre of the new 142d Fighter Wing.